CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   Although we compile and run here in one step, the process can be broken up into its component parts.
 The `Slang` interface exposes a method to compile a flow or operation without running it.
 That method returns a `CompliationArtifact` which can then be run with a call to the `run` method.

-  A `CompilationArtifact` is composed of a **score** `ExecutionPlan`, a map of dependency names to their `ExecutionPlan`s and a list of Slang `Input`s.
+  A `CompilationArtifact` is composed of a Score `ExecutionPlan`, a map of dependency names to their `ExecutionPlan`s and a list of CloudSlang `Input`s.

-  A Slang `Input` contains its name, expression and the state of all its input properties (e. g. required).
+  A CloudSlang `Input` contains its name, expression and the state of all its input properties (e. g. required).

-##SLANG Events
+##Slang Events
-SLANG uses [score events](#/docs#score-events) and its own extended set of events.
-SLANG events are comprised of an event type string and a map of event data that contains all the relevant event information mapped to keys defined in the
+CloudSlang uses [Score events](#/docs#score-events) and its own extended set of Slang events.
+Slang events are comprised of an event type string and a map of event data that contains all the relevant event information mapped to keys defined in the
 `org.openscore.lang.runtime.events.LanguageEventData` class.
 All fired events are logged in the [execution log](#/docs#execution-log) file.

-Event types from SLANG are listed in the table below along with the event data each event contains.
+Event types from CloudSlang are listed in the table below along with the event data each event contains.

-All SLANG events contain the data in the following list.
+All Slang events contain the data in the following list.
 Additional event data is listed in the table below alongside the event type.
 The event data map keys are enclosed in square brackets - [KEYNAME].

 - [DESCRIPTION] - event description
 - [TIMESTAMP] - event time-stamp